 There are ten principal "nerves" [nadis, life force vessels] in the body: Ida, Pingala, Susumna, Gandhari, Gajajihva, Pusa, Yasa, Alambusa, Kuhu and Sankhini.
 [2.32.43-44]

 Can the ignorant fools get release by torturing their body?
 [2.49.62]

 Usually, man completes the allotted span of life, dies and is born again.
 As a result of the influence of sacred rites and gifts he is able to complete his life's term. [cf. 2.24.32-33]

 A personal soul is an eye that perceives the universe.
 The knowledge of the universe is the knowledge belonging to Laksmi. [cf. 3.16.2]

 Rare is the dialogue with God.
 [3.19.41]

-Rise up, God, that are ever watchful.
-Deprived of true knowledge and engrossed in worldly affairs from kalpa to kalpa, I undergo tortuous pains.
-[3.2.64]
+Deprived of true knowledge and engrossed in worldly affairs from kalpa to kalpa, some undergo tortuous pains.
+[Cf. 3.2.64]